 Atlas supports the following customer key management providers when configuring Encryption at Rest:

 - Amazon Web Services Key Management Service

 - Free Tier

-Free-to-use cluster tier that provides a small-scale development environment to host your data.
-Free Tier clusters never expire, and provide access to a subset of Atlas features and functionality.
-Free Tier clusters might also be referred to by their instance size,
+Free-to-use cluster tier that provides a small-scale development environment to host your data. free clusters never expire, and provide access to a subset of Atlas features and functionality. free clusters might also be referred to by their instance size,

 - Global Cluster

 Clusters with defined geographic zones to support location-aware read and write operations for globally distributed application instances and clients.
 You can enable global sharding on clusters of tier

 - global write zone

 - Geographic zone representing a subset of your global cluster distribution.
 Each Global Cluster supports up to 9 distinct global write zones.
 Each zone consists of one Highest Priority region and one or more electable, read-only, or analytics regions.
 The available geographic regions depend on the selected cloud service provider.

 - group ID